greatbit/quack/README.md

 Next versions of the service will allow users to analyze test runs, find gaps and bottle necks in their SDL process.

+The usage of the service is free of charge.

 Hot to run
 ==========